Amateur Photographer verdict

 The build quality feels pretty solid, thanks to a machined aluminium shell top-plate and dials.
 It’s worth noting, though, that unlike the X100VI, there’s no weather-sealing.

 When it comes to the control setup, the X-E5 offers a familiar-looking set of analogue dials.
-Dials on the top-plate control the exposure compensation and shutter speed, but unlike the X100VI, you don’t get an ISO dial.
+A pair on the top-plate control exposure compensation and shutter speed, but unlike the X100VI, you don’t get an ISO dial.
 Instead, you use the front electronic dial to change this setting.

-It’s also possible to use the front dial to set the film mode (by setting the film dial to its C position) and even the aperture, although this requires changing a slightly obscure menu setting.
+It’s also possible to use the front dial to set the film mode (by setting the film dial to its C position) and even the aperture with lenses that do have their own rings, although this requires changing a slightly obscure menu setting.
 Personally, I’m not sure why you’d do either, given that those tactile dials are one of the main attractions of Fujifilm cameras in the first place.

 A button on top beside the shutter provides a convenient means of toggling face detection on and off.
 But in Fujifilm’s usual way, if you had subject detection engaged previously, the camera won’t revert to it when you turn face detection off.
 I’d like to see Fujifilm fix this behaviour via a firmware update – ideally across its entire lineup.